richardpascual/richardpascual.github.io/README.md

 richardpascual.github.io
 =======================

-A dialogue of the professional experience and portfolio of things made by Inventor-Developer Rich G. Pascual
+My CV/Resume and an interactive portfolio of my work...